-6. Expulsion and other Disciplinary action
+- Expulsion and Other Disciplinary Action

-7.1 The Committee shall consist of the Chairman, Club Secretary, Treasurer, Membership Secretary and Team Manager together with such additional secretaries (e.g. Fixtures Secretary) as required to manage specific activities of the Club, (together “the Officers of the Club”) and up to five elected members all of whom must be members of the Club.
+7.1 The Committee shall consist of the Chairman, Club Secretary, Treasurer, Membership Secretary and Team Manager together with such additional secretaries (e.g. Fixtures Secretary) as required to manage specific activities of the Club (together “the Officers of the Club”), and up to five elected members all of whom must be members of the Club.

-7.4 In the event that a quorum is not present within thirty minutes of the published start time, a meeting shall stand adjourned to the time and date falling seven days after the date of the meeting, or such other date and time as may be determined by the Chairman.
+7.4 In the event that a quorum is not present within 30 minutes of the published start time, a meeting shall stand adjourned to the time and date falling seven days after the date of the meeting, or such other date and time as may be determined by the Chairman.
 If a quorum is not present at the adjourned meeting then those Committee members attending may act for the purpose of calling a Special General Meeting of the members, to which the provisions as to minimum notice contained in Rule 11.1 shall not apply.

 7.5 The Committee may from time to time appoint from among their number such sub-committees as they may consider necessary (and to remove (in whole or in part) or vary the terms of reference of such sub-committees) and may delegate to them such of the powers and duties of the Committee as the Committee may determine.
 All sub-committees shall periodically report their proceedings to the Committee and shall conduct their business in accordance with the directions of the Committee.

-7.6 The Committee shall be responsible for the management of the Club and shall have the sole right of appointment and determining the terms and conditions of service of employees of the Club.
+7.6 The Committee shall be responsible for the management of the Club and shall have the sole right of appointing and determining the terms and conditions of service of employees of the Club.
 The Committee shall have power to enter into contracts for the purposes of the Club on behalf of all the members of the Club.
 The Committee shall be responsible for ensuring that the Accounts of the Club for each financial year be examined by an independent examiner to be appointed by the members in General Meeting.

 7.7 The members of the Committee shall be indemnified by the members of the Club against all liabilities properly incurred by them in the management of the affairs of the Club.

-8. Officers and Honorary Members
+- Ceremonial Positions and Honorary Members

-9. Annual General Meeting
+- Annual General Meeting